davicoscarelli/Button-for-Google-Calendar/README.md

 </br>

 # Quick overview of your Google Calendar™ with one-click access
-An exact replica of the legendary extension made by @manastungare .
+An exact replica of the legendary extension made by @manastungare.

 Get a button on your browser toolbar that you can easily click to see upcoming events from Google Calendar™ without ever leaving your page.